 “Such a dream is not a prediction.
 It is a symbol of despair in which a part of you wants to end not life, but an unbearable state of things.”

-Dreams in which the theme of leaving life arises are the heaviest and the most often mistranslated.
-It is important to say at once: they are almost never about a literal departure.
-They are about radical tiredness, about a longing “to end this,” about a desperate wish for changes that waking life has long not granted.
-The psyche resorts to this powerful image when soft ways of showing tiredness no longer work.
-It is a signal of your inner life: “I cannot go on like this; I urgently need a change or help.”
-If you see such dreams often, or such feelings are strong in reality — this is reason to turn to a specialist, not to “wait it out.”
+Dreams in which the theme of leaving life arises are the heaviest of all, and the most often misread.
+It must be said at once: they are almost never about a literal departure.
+They are about a radical tiredness, about a longing “to end this,” about a desperate wish for changes that life has long withheld.
+The psyche resorts to this powerful image when the soft ways of showing tiredness no longer work.
+It is a signal from your inner life: “I cannot go on like this; I urgently need a change or help.”
+If you see such dreams often, or if such feelings are strong in waking life, this is reason to turn to a specialist, not to wait it out.

-Such dreams come in moments when much has gathered inside, and this much deserves serious attention — not judgment.
+Such dreams come in moments when much has gathered inside, and that much deserves serious attention — not judgment.

-And if, right now as you read these lines, you feel that this theme is real for you now, please turn to living support: to a specialist, to a crisis line, to a close person you trust.
-This work should not be lonely.
+If, right now as you read these lines, you feel that this theme is real for you now, please turn to a living support: to a specialist, to a crisis line, to someone close you trust.
+This work should not be done alone.

-You dream that you find yourself at the extreme point: you want “everything to end,” you make a symbolic step, despair sweeps over you.
-In the body — heavy “no more.”
+You dream that you have come to the extreme point: you want “everything to end,” you take a symbolic step, despair sweeps over you.
+A heavy “no more” rises in the body.

-Your Shadow speaks with you here — the part that carries all the accumulated unbearable.
-Such a dream often comes when you have long lived in a role that presses you; in work that consumes you; in relationships where you are not heard; in a self-image from which there is no way out.
+Beneath this weight, your Shadow has broken — the part that carries everything unbearable that you have accumulated.
+Such a dream often comes when you have long lived in a role that presses on you; in work that consumes you; in a relationship where you are not heard; in a self-image from which there is no way out.
 The Shadow does not ask for a literal departure — it shows: something in your life must end, or you will not manage.
-It may be a role, a rule, a script, a way of relating to yourself.
+It may be a role, a rule, a script, or a way of relating to yourself.

 Ask yourself: “What in my life feels ‘unbearable’ right now — and can I identify the specific part that needs to end, without reaching for everything at once?”

 Today, if this theme resonates, take one real step of care: call a loved one, make an appointment with a specialist, reduce one specific load.
-Not “endure” — act.
-The Shadow recognizes such steps as respect for its signal, and in the dreams that follow treats extreme images more gently.
+Do not endure — act.
+The Shadow recognizes such steps as respect for its signal, and in the dreams that follow handles extreme images more gently.

 Astrological note: A dream of symbolic ending often comes during tense transits of Pluto through your 8th or 12th house, during its aspects to the Moon or the Sun, and in periods when Saturn presses on personal planets.
 Scorpios, Pisces, and Capricorns recognize this dream with particular accuracy.
 If Pluto is now touching your Moon — the Shadow shows the limit, and the dream conveys this through an extreme image that asks for real attention, not only inner analysis.

-You dream that a sharp completion of “the former you” happens: you renounce everything that was; you “shed” the old identity; you make a gesture after which there is no returning to the former.
-In the body — heaviness and a strange liberation at once.
+You dream that a sharp completion of the former you happens: you renounce everything that was; you shed your old identity; you make a gesture after which there is no returning to the former.
+Heaviness and a strange liberation rise in the body at once.

-Your Inner Sage speaks with you here — the part that understands life sometimes demands a radical rearrangement, and the old cannot be “repaired”; it must be closed entirely.
-It comes when a great inner restructuring is underway in your reality: a reconsideration of values, an exit from a long phase, a decision about major changes.
-The Sage shows: the “former” script is truly ending; this is hard, but it is not trouble — it is growth.
+Across this break, your Inner Sage gathers itself — the part that understands life sometimes demands a radical rearrangement, and the old cannot be repaired; it must be closed entirely.
+The Sage comes when a great inner restructuring is underway in your waking life: a reconsideration of values, an exit from a long phase, a decision about major changes.
+The Sage shows: the former script is truly ending; this is hard, but it is not trouble — it is growth.

-If after the dream you feel clarity — you are entering a new phase, and it’s worth trusting it, even if outer circumstances have not yet changed.
-If you are frightened by the irreversibility — in reality steps can be taken gradually, not cutting everything in one day or staging a drama.
-If you see that the new is built “on the ruins” — this is a good sign; the old closes not into emptiness but into a new space.
-If you need help in this transition — it’s worth seeking, not out of weakness but out of maturity; great crossings are rarely walked alone.
+If you see that the new is being built on the ruins, this is a good sign: the old does not close into emptiness, but into a new space.
+If you need help in this transition, seek it — not out of weakness but out of maturity.
+Great crossings are rarely walked alone.

 Ask yourself: “Which ‘old version of my life’ must end now — and what small real step can begin this transition, without destroying everything in a day?”

 Today, write one sentence about what in your life has long asked for radical change, and one about the smallest step in that direction.
-The Inner Sage recognizes such notes as respect for the transition, and in the dreams that follow gives you restructuring in a softer form more often.
+The Inner Sage recognizes such notes as respect for the transition, and in the dreams that follow more often gives you restructuring in a softer form.

 Astrological note: A dream of radical completion often comes during tense transits of Pluto through your 1st or 4th house, during its aspects to Saturn, and in periods when Uranus touches your Sun.
 Scorpios, Capricorns, and Aquarians recognize this dream with particular accuracy.
 If Pluto is now touching your Saturn — the Inner Sage sees the need for great restructuring, and the dream conveys this through the symbol of a sharp end, after which another life begins.

-You dream of something close to a catastrophic outcome — and suddenly you are stopped: by the body, by instinct, by a voice inside, by another person.
-You wake in sweat, but with the sense “I was stopped.”
+You dream of something close to a catastrophic outcome — and suddenly you are stopped: by the body, by an instinct, by a voice inside, by another person.
+You wake in sweat, but with the sense that you were stopped.

-Your Guardian speaks with you here — the part that is shouting that your level of exhaustion is critical, and demands your immediate attention.
+Your Guardian wakes you at this edge — the part that is shouting that your level of exhaustion is critical, and demands your immediate attention.
 This dream comes when your resource is truly at the limit.
 The Guardian does not wait for you to “pull yourself together”; it stages a dramatic scene so that you pay attention to the real state of things.

 Ask yourself: “Where in my life am I truly at the limit right now — and what one tangible gesture of care can I arrange for myself in the coming days, including seeking help?”

-Today, if this dream was recent, take a concrete action of care: an appointment with a specialist, a conversation with a close person, a reduction of load this week.
+Today, if this dream was recent, take a concrete action of care: an appointment with a specialist, a conversation with someone close, a reduction of load this week.
 This is not a luxury — it is a necessity.
-The Guardian recognizes such actions as consent to be heard, and in the dreams that follow stages extreme scenes less often.
+The Guardian recognizes such actions as consent to be heard, and in the dreams that follow less often stages extreme scenes.

 Astrological note: A warning dream often comes during tense transits of Pluto and Saturn simultaneously through your personal houses, during their aspects to the Moon or the Sun.
 Scorpios, Capricorns, and Cancers recognize this dream with particular accuracy.
 If Pluto and Saturn are now pressing on your personal planets — the Guardian sends an extreme signal, and the dream conveys this through a scene that cannot be waved aside.

-You dream that at the extreme point someone appears — living or symbolic — and holds your hand, embraces, says a quiet “don’t.”
+You dream that at the extreme point someone appears — living or symbolic — and holds your hand, embraces you, says a quiet “don’t.”
 You feel: I am not alone.
-In the body — a great wave of release and gratitude.
+A great wave of release and gratitude rises in the body.

-Your Healer speaks with you here — the part that knows support exists, and that you deserve it.
-The dream comes when help is beginning to appear in your reality: a loved one ready to listen; a specialist you can trust; an environment in which you can be weak.
+Your Healer holds onto this hand — the part that knows support exists, and that you deserve it.
+The dream comes when help is beginning to appear in your waking life: a loved one ready to listen; a specialist you can trust; an environment in which you are allowed to be weak.
 The Healer shows: you are not alone; do not be ashamed to receive.

 Ask yourself: “Who or what in my life is ready to support me right now — and do I allow myself to receive this support without ‘I don’t need it’?”

 Today, make one gesture of accepting support: let someone help you, accept what is offered, say “yes” to what is extended.
-The Healer recognizes such “yeses” as consent not to be alone, and in the dreams that follow gives you scenes in which a warm hand appears nearby more often.
+The Healer recognizes such “yeses” as consent not to be alone, and in the dreams that follow more often gives you scenes in which a warm hand appears nearby.

 Astrological note: A dream of support at the extreme point often comes during harmonious transits of Jupiter or Chiron through your 8th or 12th house, during their conjunction with the Moon, and in periods when Saturn emerges from long tension.
 Sagittarians, Pisces, and Cancers recognize this dream with particular accuracy.
 If Jupiter is now touching your Moon — the Healer sends support, and the dream conveys this through a gesture in which you are not left alone in the dark.

-Dreams with the theme of ending life are neither verdict nor prediction, and it is important to remember this.
-They are extreme signals of your psyche that you are struggling, tired, that you need a serious change or help.
-These dreams demand not interpretation but real steps: acknowledging that you are having a hard time; not staying alone; asking support of those who can give it.
+Dreams with the theme of ending life are neither a verdict nor a prediction, and it is important to remember this.
+They are extreme signals from your psyche that you are struggling, tired, and that you need a serious change, or help.
+These dreams demand not interpretation but real steps: acknowledging that you are having a hard time; not staying alone; asking for support from those who can give it.